Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Real observations

 We can gain insight into our results by comparing how the literature handles a set of 3 questions: \begin{enumerate} \item the modeling of GW merger event distance and sky area distribution, \item the range of KN model physical parameters, including inclination angle \item the telescope, search and cadence, detectability versus distance and $m_{\mathrm{lim}}$. \end{enumerate}

 {\it The GW event properties:} We simulate a merging NS-NS population expected in O4 given the expected LIGO sensitivities, drawing from the NS population, simulating the GW waveform and projecting onto a GW observatory network, and converting the GW observations to skymaps.
 Our draw, simulate, project, and form skymaps approach has been performed before (\citet{petrov2022, chen2021}), though it sometimes is done without skymaps \citep{zhu_2021}.
 There are simplified approaches.
 One can just assume a KN population to observe \citep{sagues_2021,setzer2022, chase2022}.
 Or one can use toy GW models, such as a low-significance event skymap at 200 Mpc \citep{coughlin_2020}.
 All of these approaches assume the KN properties are independent of the GW event properties, other than distance. \cite{colombo2022} performs the more sophisticated analysis of connecting the KN properties to the GW event properties by going through the chirp mass and mass ratio, which informs $M_\mathrm{ej}$ and $v_\mathrm{ej}$.
 Of the analyses that go through the draw, simulate, and project methodology, all assume the SN $> 8$ or network SN$>12$ in selection except for \citet{petrov2022} which derive the effective SN threshold from the published GWTC events.
 They find that there will likely be more events with $90\%$ credible sky areas $>300$ sq-degrees than we simulate, but do not include in our followup identification analysis.
 For the analyses that extend to jet production (e.g., \cite{zhu_2021, colombo2022}) about $10\%$ of events are sufficiently pole on to for jets to be observed.
+It is worth noticing, however, that the simulations used are based on the assumptions about the sensitivity of the LVK detectors.
+The predicted sensitivities are roughly equivalent to those anticipated around mid-2022 for the upcoming observing cycle O4.
+The actual operational conditions diverge from these expected design sensitivity.
+The Virgo detector, for instance, has not joined in the O4 from its beginning, and it remains uncertain whether it will achieve the proposed sensitivity for this cycle.

+Moreover, the KAGRA detector has participated in the run for a limited period, but at a reduced binary neutron star (BNS) inspiral range than that estimated here (80 Mpc).
+The adjustments in observational capabilities were publicly disclosed only when this work was nearing completion.
+As a result, the predictions offered in this study may be optimistic when evaluated in the context of the present O4 run.
+Nonetheless, these forecasts retain their significance, in terms of methodology for guiding observations, even if they do not reflect the current O4 schedule.